Kerry-G/Conglomeration-of-Notes/LFS201-Essentials-Linux-System-Administration/12-Process-Monitoring.md

 ## Monitoring Tools

-See chapter 11. for availabe monitoring tools.
+See chapter 11. for available monitoring tools.

 ## Viewing Process States with PS